 If we consider that the threshold has been met we will draft allegations based on the relevant information we have obtained.
+We may need to carry out further investigation to obtain information pertinent to those allegations.
 These allegations will then be referred to a panel of our Investigating Committee, who will consider if there is a case to answer.

 When an allegation is referred to the Investigating Committee the case passes into their jurisdiction.
 Once a matter is within the jurisdiction of the Investigating Committee it cannot return to the previous stage, be re-assessed against the threshold or otherwise pass out of the Investigating Committee's jurisdiction.
-As such, once the allegations are in the jurisdiction of the Investigating Committee Panel the case cannot be closed other than by the panel making a 'no case to answer' decision.
-The only exception to this is in the rare circumstance where the HCPC loses jurisdiction to investigate a case, following the death or removal from the Register of the relevant registrant.
+As such, once the allegations are in the jurisdiction of the Investigating Committee panel the case cannot be closed other than by the panel making a no case to answer decision.
+The only exception to this is in the rare circumstance where the HCPC loses jurisdiction to investigate a case, following the death or striking off from the Register of the relevant registrant.

-Further information about how the Investigating Committee Panel considers cases can be found in our Indicative Sanctions Policy and Case to Answer Practice Note.
+Further information about how the Investigating Committee Panel consider cases can be found in our Indicative Sanctions Policy and Case to Answer Practice Note.